On Learning to Be Seen

 But you’ve always known that when you try to be safe, you write around the truth instead of through it.
 You imply instead of reveal.
 You protect your characters because you’re trying to protect yourself.
 You soften what was never meant to be soft.

 So you rejected that.
-Your debut was heavy—so heavy some readers couldn’t hold it.
-Neither could you.
-When it went into the world, you felt hollowed out.
-For almost a year, you moved through days in a haze, unable to read anything or begin again.
+Your debut was heavy—so heavy that when it went into the world, your bones ached, and yet, you were hollow.
+You lay awake marvelling at how pain could travel in an empty space.
+Was there anywhere it couldn’t go?
+For months, you moved through a haze, unable to read or begin again.
+Nothing was beautiful enough for you to get lost in.
+Nothing was blue.
 Your husband finally dug you out from under the fear that you only had one book in you, that you could only write one thing.
-You finally started something new.
-This time, you told yourself you would be gentler, easier to hold.
-It didn’t feel right, but it felt easy.
-You told yourself that this softness was healing.
+He brought you your laptop and reminded you that you still had something to say.
+Say it again in a different way, but say it again.

 Your agent read them and said what you already knew: This isn’t you.
 Try again.